 Use Conversations as a Tool to Collect Elder Resident Feedback

 When collecting feedback, your first instinct might be to create a survey.
 But all too often, this can lead to canned responses that provide limited insight.
 Instead, consider the usefulness of simple conversation.
 When a familiar staff member inquires about the quality of special foods, enjoyable activities during the day, and how a resident is feeling, valuable feedback can be gathered to determine if there is any room for improvement.

 Many residents enjoy having amicable relationships with staff members and will open up when provided the opportunity.
 Instead of using questionnaires periodically, encouraging staff members to ask questions during their visits can provide valuable feedback about gaps in care or other areas of dissatisfaction.
 Adding a checklist to a daily or weekly paperwork can remind staff members to initiate these important conversations.
 When residents are given regular opportunities to share their feelings about their daily life, staff members are more likely to learn where minor changes could create major improvements.

 Ask Targeted Questions

 If someone asks you if you like living at your home, you’d probably say yes.
 But as much as you love your home, there would likely be some things you would want to change.
 Instead of simply asking residents if they enjoy living in the community, create a list of specific topics to bring up naturally in conversation.
 Factors that impact their quality of life can range from call response time to enjoying a favorite meal.
-Use these examples to initiate simple conversations that fit your residents and community:
+Use these examples to initiate simple conversations that will provide insight into your residents and community: